MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

 The agent is considered offline if it isn't able to contact graph connector services.
 In such cases, follow these steps:

-1. Check if the agent is running - Sign-in to the machine where the agent is installed and check if it is running.
+1. Check if the agent is running - Sign-in to the machine where the agent is installed and check if it's running.
 In Task Manager, go to Services tab, check if GcaHostService is in the running state.
 If not, right click and start the service.
 ![Screenshot of services in Task Manager.](media/onprem-agent/GcaHostService_GcaUpdateService.png)
 2. Check if domain gcs.office.com is reachable.
 Follow these steps:
     * From PowerShell, run the following command: